NCAS-CMS/cfa-conventions/source/cfa.md

 and the whole of the other three aggregated dimensions, and is stored in the parent file.
 As there are no external files, the `file` and `format` terms of the `aggregated_data` attribute are not required.
-The fragments and aggregation defintion variables in this case are stored in a child group called `aggregation`.
+The fragments and aggregation definition variables in this case are stored in a child group called `aggregation`.

     dimensions: